-3. Not everyone sees the way.
-The final verb in verse 5 is difficult to translate (katalambanein).
-It can be used of extinguishing a fire.
+The ESV says the darkness has not overcome the light.
+This word can be used of extinguishing a fire.
 That's what the world tries to do with the Light, doesn't it?
 Extinguish it, get rid of it, but still the Light shines.

-The word can also mean "to apprehend," which can be taken in two ways; one, the darkness hasn't been able to apprehend the light (like we'd say the law wasn't able to apprehend the criminal; Schofield takes it in this sense "the darkness overcame it not"); or, it can indicate that the darkness can't apprehend the truth in the sense of "understanding" it (as the NIV suggests).
+The NIV says the darkness has not understood the light.
+It doesn't comprehend it.
+The word can also mean "to apprehend," which can be taken in both ways.
+One, the darkness hasn't been able to apprehend the light, like we'd say the law wasn't able to apprehend the criminal.
+Schofield takes it in this sense "the darkness overcame it not".
+But it can indicate that the darkness can't apprehend the truth in the sense of "understanding."